 - Will I use this tool on 50% of my projects?

 - Does this tool fit my workflow and lifestyle?

 If I answer ‘yes’ to both questions, I purchase the tool.

 Ultimately, these simple questions help me avoid unnecessary purchases and consuming space in my workshop with unused tools.

 When I first started getting serious about woodworking, I purchased various stationary power tools.

-Additionally, I own tools that are not listed because I don’t recommend them.
+Keep in mind, I own tools that are not listed on this page because I don’t recommend them.